symbol/symbol-docs/source/getting-started/first-application.rst

 The ticket vendor wants to set up a system to:

-a) Identify each ticket buyer.
+a) Identify each ticket customer.
 b) Avoid ticket reselling.
 c) Avoid non-authentic tickets and duplicate ones.